 Treatment for a Child's Allergy to Dust or Pollen

 Your child's healthcare provider will consider your child's age, overall health, how severe the allergic reaction was, and other factors when advising treatment.
-The most effective ways to treat allergies are:
+The 3 ways to treat allergies that work best are:

 What is avoidance?

 Avoidance means staying away from a substance that causes an allergic reaction.